joenano/rpscrape/README.md

      CODE: ity | Italy
      CODE: swi | Switzerland
      CODE: tur | Turkey
-     CODE: hk  | Hong Kong
-     CODE: chi | Chile
-     CODE: uae | United Arab Emirates
 ```

 The other possibility for the first option is that of a specific course.
-Courses codes are numeric and up to 4 digits long.
-To view the course codes, use the courses option as shown in the following example.
+Course codes are numeric and up to 4 digits long.
+You can list course codes with the courses command:

 ```
 [rpscrape]> courses